IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/divider.md

 ## Usage
 ### Vertical Divider

-If the `vertical` attribute is set you the direction of the divider would be changed from horizontal to vertical.
+If the `Vertical` attribute is set the direction of the divider would be changed from horizontal to vertical.

 ```html
 <igc-divider vertical></igc-divider>